Leonard scores 27, Raptors advance to first NBA Finals

 It will be the two-time defending champions against a Raptors team that will finally bring the NBA Finals outside the U.S. after entering the league in 1995.

+“They’re one of the greatest teams in history,” Raptors coach Nick Nurse said of the Warriors.
+“It will be a tall task, but we’ll try to figure it out.”

-Pascal Siakam scored 18 points, Kyle Lowry had 17 and Fred VanVleet 14 for the Raptors, who used a 26-3 run late in the third quarter and early in the fourth to turn the game in their favor.
+Pascal Siakam scored 18 points, Lowry had 17 and Fred VanVleet 14 for the Raptors.

 Lowry held the game ball and picked up his children after the game, finally getting to the championship round after the Raptors kept falling short against Cleveland.

+“It’s taken a long time to get here in my career,” Lowry said.
+“I’ve run into one guy for a while.”

-They needed something more to get further and they found it the acquisition of Leonard, the 2014 NBA Finals MVP who was acquired from San Antonio and carried the Raptors in this postseason.
+Toronto was eliminated by LeBron James and the Cavaliers in three straight postseasons before shaking things up last summer with the acquisition of Leonard, the 2014 NBA Finals MVP who was acquired from San Antonio and has carried the Raptors in this postseason.

 “He’s the best player in the league and we’re happy he’s in Toronto,” Raptors President Masai Ujiri said.

+“I just want to win,” he said.
+“I don’t care about being the best player.
+I want to be the best team.”

-Giannis Antetokounmpo had 21 points and 11 rebounds for the Bucks, but the NBA’s top team in the regular season saw its bid for a first finals berth in 45 years come to a disappointing end with a fourth consecutive defeat.
+Antetokounmpo had 21 points and 11 rebounds for the Bucks, but the NBA’s top team in the regular season saw its bid for a first finals berth in 45 years come to a disappointing end with a fourth consecutive defeat.

+“Man, obviously when you’re up 2-0, that doesn’t mean nothing,” Antetokounmpo said.
+“You’ve got to learn how to come out and close out games, especially after Game 3.
+We’ve got to get better as a team, and we’ve got to get better individually.”

+Bucks coach Mike Budenholzer said it hurt to see a great season end.

+“The roster that was put together for this season, as the season started going, you started feeling like it was special and could do special things, including advancing past tonight, but it didn’t happen,” Budenholzer said.

 Down 76-71 to start the fourth, the Raptors tied it with an 8-2 run while Leonard and Antetokounmpo were both on the bench.
-Ibaka’s dunk with 10:32 to go tied it at 78.
+Serge Ibaka’s dunk with 10:32 to go tied it at 78.

 Antetokounmpo returned after a timeout, but Leonard kept sitting.
 That didn’t matter to Toronto, with Siakam’s basket giving the Raptors an 80-78 lead, their first lead since it was 6-3.